 Their platform operates in a similar fashion to pay-per-click (PPC), allowing you to bid on certain words to ensure your advert is seen by more potential users.

 Using an algorithm to study profiles and behaviours, LinkedIn will only showcase your job advert to the most relevant people.

-Email communications are only effective in your recruitment drive if you use an automation tool.
+Email communications are only going to improve your recruitment drive if you use automation.

 Otherwise, you’ll have to send out personal emails to each and every individual, which isn’t very time-effective if you’re trying to recruit fast.

 However, for a more advanced solution, you may want to invest in Hubspot.

 The Hubspot platform allows you to track what people have been looking at, what resources they’ve downloaded and their contact information.